 If unicentric or multicentric Castleman disease is suspected, your doctor is likely to start with a thorough physical examination of your lymph nodes, to determine their size and consistency.

-- Blood and urine tests.
-Blood and urine tests may help your doctor rule out other infections or diseases.
-They can also reveal anemia and abnormalities in blood proteins that are sometimes characteristic of Castleman disease.
+- Blood and urine tests, to help rule out other infections or diseases.
+These tests can also reveal anemia and abnormalities in blood proteins that are sometimes characteristic of Castleman disease.

-- Imaging techniques.
-An X-ray, computerized tomography (CT) scan or magnetic resonance imaging (MRI) scan of your chest, neck, abdomen and pelvis may detect the presence and number of enlarged lymph nodes.
-These tests can also determine whether organs, such as your liver or spleen, are enlarged.
-Positron emission tomography (PET) scans also may be used in diagnosing Castleman disease and later, to assess whether a treatment is working.
+- Imaging tests, to detect enlarged lymph nodes, liver or spleen.
+CT scan or MRI of your neck, chest, abdomen and pelvis may be used.
+Positron emission tomography (PET) scans also may be used to diagnose Castleman disease and to assess whether a treatment is effective.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.